Cookbook Author "Wildman" Steve Brill

 Where did you learn to cook?

-In my kitchen in Queens, NY using cookbooks from the library and doing lots of experiments with natural and vegetarian ingredients as well as with wild plants.
+In my kitchen in Queens, NY, I use cookbooks from the library and do lots of experiments with natural and vegetarian ingredients and wild plants.

 Where did you learn about edible plants?

-Best piece of advice for home cooking enthusiast?
+What is the best piece of advice for home cooking enthusiasts?

 Favorite Gadget?

-My dishwasher, which saves more hours of drudgery than anything (my first years of cooking, I had to wash all the dishes by hand -- quite miserable).
+My dishwasher saves more hours of drudgery than anything (in my first years of cooking, I had to wash all the dishes by hand -- quite miserable).

 Favorite food to cook with?